gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-04/index.md

 * `alb`

-* This release fixes an issue with multiple duplicate ACM certs - e.g. you're rotating to a new cert and still have systems using the old cert - where previously it errored out if multiple ACM certs matched the domain.
+* This release fixes an issue with multiple duplicate ACM certs - e.g. you&apos;re rotating to a new cert and still have systems using the old cert - where previously it errored out if multiple ACM certs matched the domain.
 Instead, we will now pick the newer one.

 Special thanks to @jasonmcintosh for the contribution!